ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/what-are-operations.js.markdown

 {PANEL: Why use operations}

-* Operations provide __management functionality__ that is Not available in the context of the session, i.e.:
+* Operations provide __management functionality__ that is Not available in the context of the session, e.g.:
   create/delete a database, execute administrative tasks, assign permissions, change server configuration, etc.

 * Some operations (e.g. _PatchOperation_) can also be carried out via the session (e.g. _session.advanced.patch()_).